 - At my school, at least, we had AP classes, but only a couple of them, and they were optional (I can only remember one specifically: AP Calculus).
 So it's possible that there just wasn't an AP Physics, or whatever that class was.
 On the other hand, it's possible that the class WAS an AP course and Wallace was just doing poor in it.

-- The stupid thing is a town with that much money floating about would have a K-12 private school for all the rich kids.
-It would screw with the show obviously, but there's no chance a town where a billionaire who founded a company that made half the town millionaires wouldn't have a private school for all of them.
+- The stupid thing is a town with that much money floating about should have a K-12 private school for all the rich kids.
+It would ruin the show's concept obviously, but there's no chance that a town where there's a billionaire who founded a company that made half the town's people millionaires wouldn't have a private school for all of them.

 - I think the bigger question is: Why are they all in the same school?
 Are you telling me that in a place filled with as many rich people as Neptune, there isn't an expensive private school?
 I mean, we're shown that Neptune High is a pretty good school, which is to be expected from being in a city with probably high average property taxes, but I find it weird that the majority of the super rich are happy to send their precious children to an okay, but not great, public school with a lot of serious issues.